Distance Course Formats

 The other type is continuous entry, a flexible option that allows you to register and start at any time.
 All continuous entry courses have a set course duration in weeks, which starts on the registration date, and in which the course must be completed.
 Some courses have a duration of one year.
 Many courses allow for re-registration, which provides students additional time to complete their course work.

 Online and blended courses provide for rich interaction between you and your instructor and you and other students.
-D2L courses often have weekly scheduled learning activities or assignments in which you may work in collaborative groups or participate in discussion forums.
+Learning Hub courses often have weekly scheduled learning activities or assignments in which you may work in collaborative groups or participate in discussion forums.
 Individual contact with instructors follows a pattern similar to that in a classroom.